rolandbolboaca/CNN_Fungi_classification/README.md

 ---

 ## 📁 Project Structure
+Both notebooks do the same thing but on diferent datasets: run (macro) and run_micro(micro).

-The notebook is organized into modular blocks:
+Each notebook is organized into modular blocks:

 - **Module Imports**
   Loads all necessary Python libraries.